 He worked in a profile called strat which is a good mix of coding and finance in Hong Kong for Goldman Sachs.
 The work he did in this profile in general involved coding but you need to develop a good understanding of finance and maths (mainly stats).
 Since he was an intern, they didn’t expect him to have any prior financial knowledge, especially being from an engineering background.
 Hence as an intern, he got stuff that is more on the coding side.
 However, as a full time strat, you’ll be designing trades and pricing models.

-He completed his intern in Bombay at a firm called FinMechanics.
+He completed his intern in Bombay at FinMechanics.
 His work was an amalgamation of a wide range of things mainly involving projects which had a mix of both finance and technology.

 WORK HOURS AND ENVIRONMENT

 FINMECH– Overall the environment is very good and the people are really helpful and encouraging.
 Since most of the employees are IIT D/B/M graduates, it’s very easy to connect with them which makes work a lot more fun.
 The timings are flexible and there are no such defined working hours.

 GS– You usually work for about 11-12 hours a day.
 The timings usually depend on your team.
 The working conditions and the environment are pretty good.
 People are really busy at the firm, especially the traders.
 So, you’ll be in a very lively office where you can hear people shouting orders on the floor.
 However, everyone is extremely helpful to interns and they’d more than happy to talk to you about their work.